fhd/candor-cms/README.md

 ### Articles ###

 All files in the *articles* directory provide a way to add additional content to pages.
-Files are organised into subdirectories, which is named like the basename of the page where the contained articles should appear.
+Files are organised into subdirectories, which are named like the basename of the page where the contained articles should appear.
 Pages and templates can list and display articles.

 Building
 --------

-Candor CMS sites are stored in the file system, not within the web application archive or a database, so the first thing you need to do is configure the absolute path to your site in the file *src/main/resources/candorcms.properties*.
+Candor CMS sites are stored in the file system, so the first thing you need to do is configure the absolute path to your site in the file *src/main/resources/candorcms.properties*.
 If you don't have a site yet, download the [demo](http://github.com/fhd/candor-cms-demo).